tendermint/tendermint/DOCKER/README.md

 Official releases can be found [here](https://github.com/tendermint/tendermint/releases).

-The Dockerfile for tendermint is not expected to change in the near future.
-The master file used for all builds can be found [here](https://raw.githubusercontent.com/tendermint/tendermint/main/DOCKER/Dockerfile).
+The Dockerfile for Tendermint is not expected to change in the near future.
+The main file used for all builds can be found [here](https://raw.githubusercontent.com/tendermint/tendermint/main/DOCKER/Dockerfile).

 Respective versioned files can be found <https://raw.githubusercontent.com/tendermint/tendermint/vX.XX.XX/DOCKER/Dockerfile> (replace the Xs with the version number).